uppsaladatavetare/datavetenskap.nu/content/english/posts/2023/09-02_sök_till_klubbverket_2023!.md

 title: Apply for klubbverket 2023!
 date: 2023-09-02 15:08:53
 thumbnail: "/img/2023/dvkvsok.jpg"
-authors: ["Informationsansvarig", "Klubbmästarna"]
+authors: ["Klubbmästare (senior)", "Klubbmästare (junior)", "Informationsansvarig"]
 tags:
   - "Engagemang"
+  - "Dvkv"
-  - "dvkv"
+  - "Uppsala datavetare"

 ---
 Do you want to contribute to DV's everyday life in the form of incomparable events?
 Are you a master of PR, graphics, or self-proclaimed spex legend?
 Do you want the chance to meet other happy and excited people from other programs?
 Then you should apply to the club crew DVKV!!!
 We arrange everything from pub crawls, sittningar, and of course Capseisa.
 As a club worker, you get to help organize these events and have a whole lot of fun along the way.